DreamOfTheRedChamber/system-design-interviews/README.md

 		+ Many data stores are suitable for this use case, for example, Memcached, Redis, DynamoDB, or Cassandra.
 The only requirement here is to have very low latency on get-by-key and put-by-key operations.
 It is best if your data store provides automatic scalability, but even if you had to do data partitioning yourself in the application layer, it is not a problem, as sessions can be partitioned by the session ID itself.
 	- Use a load balancer that supports sticky sessions: The load balancer needs to be able to inspect the headers of the request to make sure that requests with the same session cookie always go to the server that initially the cookie.
 		+ Sticky sessions break the fundamental principle of statelessness, and I recommend avoiding them.
 Once you allow your web servers to be unique, by storing any local state, you lose flexibility.
 You will not be able to restart, decommission, or safely auto-scale web servers without braking user's session because their session data will be bound to a single physical machine.

-#### DNS <a id="dns"></a>
-* Resolve domain name to IP address
-* The process: When a user enters a URL into the browser's address bar, the first step is for the browser to resolve the hostname to an IP address, a task that it delegates to the operating system.
-At this stage, the operating system has a couple of choices.
-	- It can either resolve the address using a static hosts file (such as /etc/hosts on Linux)
-	- It can query a DNS resolver.
-Most commonly, the DNS server is hosted by the client's ISP.
-In larger corporate environments, it's common for a resolving DNS server to run inside the LAN.
-	- If the queried resolver does not have the answer, it attempts to establish which name servers are authoritative for the hostname the clients want to resolve.
-It then queries one of them and relays the answer back to the client that issued the request.
-* Caching: In practice, queries can be much faster than this because of the effects of caching.
-	- Types:
-	    + Whenever the client issues a request to an ISP's resolver, the resolver caches the response for a short period (TTL, set by the authoritative name server), and subsequent queries for this hostname can be answered directly from the cache.
-        + All major browsers also implement their own DNS cache, which removes the need for the browser to ask the operating system to resolve.
-Because this isn't particularly faster than quuerying the operating system's cache, the primary motivation here is better control over what is cached and for how long.
-    - Performance:
-    	+ DNS look-up times can vary dramatically - anything from a few milliseconds to perhaps one-half a second if a remote name server must be queried.
-This manifests itself mostly as a slight delay when the user first loads the site.
-On subsequent views, the DNS query is answered from a cache.
-* DNS prefeching:
-	- Involves performing DNS lookups on URLs linked to in the HTML document, in anticipation that the user may eventually click one of these links.
-		+ Prefetchinng is slightly reminiscent of those annoying browsers and plug-ins that were popular a decade or so ago.
-They would prefetch all the links in an HTML document to improve responsiveness.
-The difference with DNS prefetching is that the amount of data sent over network is much lower.
-Typically, a single UDP packet can carry the question, and a second UDP packet can carry the answer.

-#### Load balancers <a id="load-balancers"></a>
-* All the traffic between web servers and clients is routed through the load balancer.
-* The benefits include the following:
-	- Hidden server maintenance.
-		+ You can take a web server out of the load balancer pool, wait for all active connections to drain, and then safely shutdown the web server without affecting even a single client.
-You can use this method to perform rolling updates and deploy new software across the cluster without any downtime.
-	- Seamlessly increase capacity.
-		+ You can add more web servers at any time without your client ever realizing it.
-As soon as you add a new server, it can start receiving connections.
-	- Automated scaling.
-		+ If you are on cloud-based hosting with the ability to configure auto-scaling (like Amazon, Open Stack, or Rackspace), you can add and remove web servers throughout the day to best adapt to the traffic.
-	- Effective resource management.
-		+ You can use Secure Socket Layer (SSL) offloading to reduce the resources your web servers need.
-* Types
-	- Self-managed software-based load balancer (Nginx/HAProxy)
-		+ Nginx: The main advantage of Nginx is that it is also a reverse HTTP proxy, so it can cache HTTP responses from your servers.
-This quality makes it a great candidate for internal web service load balancer.
-		+ HAProxy: Simpler in design than Nginx, just a load balancer.
-It can be configured as either a layer 4 or layer 7 load balancer.
-			* When HAProxy is set up to be a layer 4 proxy, it does not inspect higher-level protocols and it depends solely on TCP/IP headers to distribute the traffic.
-This, in turn, allows HAProxy to be a load balancer for any protocol, not just HTTP/HTTPS.
-You can use HAProxy to distribute traffic for services like cache servers, message queues, or databases.
-			* HAProxy can also be configured as a layer 7 proxy, in which case it supports sticky sessions and SSL termination, but needs more resources to be able to inspect and track HTTP-specific information.
-The fact that HAProxy is simpler in design makes it perform sligthly better than Nginx, especially when configured as a layer 4 load balancer.
-Finally, HAProxy has built-in high-availability support.
-		+ In both cases, whether you use Nginx or HAProxy, you will need to scale the load balancer yourself.
-You are most likely going to reach the capacity limit by having too many concurrent connections or by having too many requests per second being sent to the load balancer.
-When you do reach the limits of your load balancer capacity, you can scale out by deploying multiple load balancers under distinct public IP addresses and distributing traffic among them via a round-robin DNS.
-	- Hardware load balancer
-		+ Advantages: High throughput, extremely low latencies, and consistent performance.
-		+ Downsides:
-			* High purchase cost.
-Hardware load balancer prices start from a few thousand dollars and go as high as over 100,000 dollars per device.
-			* Specialized training and harder to find people with the work experience necessary to operate them.

-#### Web servers <a id="web-servers"></a>
-* Technologies selection: Front end is mainly about handling user interactions, rendering views and processing user input, it makes sense to use technologies that are good at these tasks.
-I would recommend dynamic languages like PHP, Python, Groovy, Ruby or even Node.js for the front-end web application development.
-You want to make common front-end problems like SEO, AJAX, internationalization easy to solve.

 ### Cache <a id="workflow-scale-cache"></a>
 #### Cache hit ratio <a id="workflow-scale-cache-hit-ratio"></a>